 3.4.
 Total Volatile Base Nitrogen (TVBN)

 TVBN analysis measured the declining of fish quality.
-TVBN measured the protein degradation which is formed dimethylamine, trimethylamine, and ammonia Saloko et.al., (2014) that caused by bacterial activity (AOCS, 1990).
+TVBN measured the protein degradation which is formed dimethylamine, trimethylamine, and ammonia Saloko et al., (2014) that caused by bacterial activity (AOCS, 1990).
 The TVBN value of catfish fillet during storage was presented in Figure 4.
 The result showed that TVBN value increased during storage at 10 days.
-The TVBN value of catfish fillet increased in room temperature and cold temperature of storage, that is 15,075 mgN/100g to 22,576 mgN/100g for room temperature and 10,954 mgN/100g to 21,510 mgN/100g for cold temperature.
+The TVBN value of catfish fillet increased in room temperature and cold temperature of storage, that was 15.08 mgN/100g to 22.58 mgN/100g for room temperature and 10.95 mgN/100g to 21.51 mgN/100g for cold temperature.
 This indicated that the longer of storage time, the growth of bacteria in catfish fillet was also increased.

 The maximum limit of TVBN value for fish was about 30-35 mgN/100g.
 This showed that until the 10th day of storage, TVBN value is still below standard, consequently the catfish fillet was fit for consumption.
-These results related to the total phenolic content of liquid smoke nanoencapsulation that the phenol content of liquid smoke was able as antimicrobial agents (Saloko et.al., 2014).
+These results related to the total phenolic content of liquid smoke nanocapsules that the phenol content of liquid smoke was able as antimicrobial agents (Saloko et al., 2014).

 Figure 4.
 The TVBN Value of Catfish Fillet at Room Temperature and Cold Temperature